ARM-software/open-iot-sdk/README.md

 ## Speech recognition application

-The speech detection application runs a tiny version of the ASR model on top of [FreeRTOS](https://freertos.org/a00104.html#getting-started), [CMSIS-RTOS2](https://arm-software.github.io/CMSIS_5/RTOS2/html/index.html) or [ThreadX](https://learn.microsoft.com/en-gb/azure/rtos/threadx/overview-threadx).
+The speech detection application runs a tiny version of the ASR model on top of [CMSIS-RTOS2](https://arm-software.github.io/CMSIS_5/RTOS2/html/index.html) implemented by [RTX](https://arm-software.github.io/CMSIS_5/RTOS2/html/rtx5_impl.html), [FreeRTOS](https://freertos.org/a00104.html#getting-started) or [ThreadX](https://learn.microsoft.com/en-gb/azure/rtos/threadx/overview-threadx).
 It detects sentences and informs the user which sentence has been spotted.
 The audio data to be processed is injected at run time using the [Arm Virtual Hardware](https://www.arm.com/virtual-hardware) audio driver.

 The speech detection application connects to [AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html) or [Azure IoT](https://learn.microsoft.com/en-gb/azure/iot-fundamentals/iot-introduction) to publish recognised sentences.